FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/Chaincode.md

 Has a version.

 A chaincode may be upgraded any time by changing its version, which is part of the SignedCDS.
 Other parts, such as owners and instantiation policy are optional.
-However, the chaincode name must be the same; otherwise it would be considered as a totally different chaincode.
+However, the chaincode **name** must be the same; otherwise it would be considered as a totally different chaincode.

 Prior to upgrade, the new version of the chaincode must be installed on the required endorsers.
 Upgrade is a transaction similar to the instantiate transaction, which binds the new version of the chaincode to the channel.
 Other channels bound to the old version of the chaincode still run with the old version.
 In other words, the upgrade transaction only affects one channel at a time, the channel to which the transaction is submitted.

-Note

-Note that since multiple versions of a chaincode may be active simultaneously, the upgrade process doesn’t automatically remove the old versions, so user must manage this for the time being.

 There’s one subtle difference with the instantiate transaction: the upgrade transaction is checked against the current chaincode instantiation policy, not the new policy (if specified).
 This is to ensure that only existing members specified in the current instantiation policy may upgrade the chaincode.

-Note
+Since multiple versions of a chaincode may be active simultaneously, the upgrade process doesn’t automatically remove the old versions, so users must manage this for the time being.

-Note that during upgrade, the chaincode Init function is called to perform any data related updates or re-initialize it, so care must be taken to avoid resetting states when upgrading chaincode.
+During an upgrade, the chaincode Init function is called to perform any data related updates or re-initialize it, so care must be taken to avoid resetting states when upgrading chaincode.

+## System Chaincode

+Peers come loaded with certain chaincode functions.
+These cover a spectrum of behaviors typical of a peer in a Fabric network and allow the peer to

+System chaincode functions similarly to other chaincodes except that it runs within the peer process rather than in an isolated container.
+Therefore, system chaincode is built into the peer executable and doesn’t follow the same lifecycle.
+In particular, install, instantiate and upgrade do not apply to system chaincodes.

+The purpose of system chaincode is to shortcut gRPC communication cost between peer and chaincode, and tradeoff the flexibility in management.
+For example, a system chaincode can only be upgraded with the peer binary.
+It must also register with a fixed set of parameters compiled in and doesn’t have endorsement policies or endorsement policy functionality.

+System chaincode is used in Hyperledger Fabric to implement a number of system behaviors so that they can be replaced or modified as appropriate by a system integrator.

+The current list of system chaincodes:

+    1. LSCC Lifecycle system chaincode handles lifecycle requests described above.
+    2. CSCC Configuration system chaincode handles channel configuration on the peer side.
+    3. QSCC Query system chaincode provides ledger query APIs such as getting blocks and transactions.
+    4. ESCC Endorsement system chaincode handles endorsement by signing the transaction proposal response.
+    5. VSCC Validation system chaincode handles the transaction validation, including checking endorsement policy and multiversioning concurrency control.

+Care must be taken when modifying or replacing these system chaincodes, especially LSCC, ESCC and VSCC since they are in the main transaction execution path.
+It is worth noting that as VSCC validates a block before committing it to the ledger, it is important that all peers in the channel compute the same validation to avoid ledger divergence (non-determinism).
+So special care is needed if VSCC is modified or replaced.

 ## DRIVENET Chaincode

-Similar to chaincode that would be exist for any supply chain network.
+Similar to chaincode that would exist for any supply chain network.
 Customized to take specific regulations in the car industry (and American laws) into account.